Welcome to the UBC Division of Neurology

 Faculty members are actively involved in teaching and supervising all levels of students and trainees from undergraduate to postgraduate students, clinical and research fellows.
 The Residency Training Program in Neurology is the one of the largest in the country.

-- Alex Henri-Bhargava promoted to the rank of Clinical Associate Professor effective July 1, 2018
+- Dr. Shannon Kolind promoted to Associate Professor effective July 1, 2020

-- Samuel Yip promoted to the rank of Clinical Associate Professor effective July 1, 2018
+- Dr. Robert Carruthers promoted to Clinical Associate Professor effective July 1, 2020

-- Amir Ilyas promoted to the rank of Clinical Assistant Professor effective July 1, 2018
+- Dr. Jonathan Squires promoted to Clinical Assistant Professor effective July 1, 2020

 Neurology Annual Retreat